Top 10 Questions to Ask Criminal Defense Attorney

 E.R.
 "Ned" Turnbull

 E.R.
 "Ned" Turnbull, the Managing Partner of Turnbull Legal Group, a former State District Court Judge and Chief Prosecutor, brings extensive experience and leadership to our law firm.
-He's recognized for his legal expertise, community service, and commitment to justice.
+He's recognized for his legal knowledge and skills, community service, and commitment to justice.

 View Bio